jmoeckel/moliana/README.md

 ## License
 Moliana comes along with a GNU General Public License (see file [`LICENSE.txt`](https://github.com/jmoeckel/moliana/blob/master/LICENSE.txt)).
 Additional information can be found in the header of [`moliana.py`](https://github.com/jmoeckel/moliana/blob/master/moliana.py).

+## Further Development
+Of course, there are many more possibilities on how to make Molina more 'powerful', but the current version matches the original purpose quite well.
+So to keep the usage of Moliana as simple as possible, developments will depend on actual usecases, i.e. what functionality could ease the handling of Moliana, which property is missing.

+So if you have any suggestions on interesting extensions to Moliana, just open an issue.
+The same goes for the case of any problems with Moliana - be it its usage or actual bugs.
+Any feedback is welcome!